gideon-wade/NothingCanGoWrong/instructions/instructions.md

 #### 4
 Note #4:
 Now, take Princiade and mix it with Oceamid.
-This should create Dracula’s Blood.
+This should create Dracula's Blood.

 #### 5
 Note #5:
-Finally, combine Draculas Blood with Applumid.
+Finally, combine Dracula's Blood with Applumid.
 If successful, you will get Laudle.
 This should open the door to the next room

 ## Level 2